noee/mcwsplasmoid/README.md

 A .qbs project file is provided and can be used with QtCreator.
 Just modify the project run options to use plasmoidviewer or qmlscene.

-The plasmoid uses the Plasma5 theme and has been tested with Oxygen and Breeze themes.
+The plasmoid uses the Plasma5 theme and has been tested with Plasma5 default themes.